 The Article 29 Working Party (WP29) has released its Action Plan for 2017, setting out its priorities and objectives in the context of implementation of the EU GDPR for the year ahead.
 It has committed to finalize its work on topics undertaken in 2016 including guidelines on:

-- Processing likely to result in a high risk & Data Protection Impact Assessments (DPIAs);
+- Processing likely to result in

 The Article 29 Working Party has issued a press release and three sets of guidelines and FAQs on implementation of some key issues under the GDPR: